 to receive help with increasing the JVM stack size .
 However, to avoid

 modifying the stack size, or accommodate larger sizes of “multi-“ data

-elements, use the
+recommends that you use the

 GetItem call within the orchestration to retrieve that data.

 orchestration actions on the same transition, only one event of each event type